-The site induction training will address elements related to flora and fauna management including:
+The site induction training will address elements related to flora and fauna management including but not limited to:

 - Existence and requirements of this FFMP

 - Clearing limits

 - No-gone zones

 - Relevant legislation

-- Roles and responsibilities for flora and fauna management
+- Roles and responsibilities for flora and fauna management.

 Targeted training in the form of toolbox talks or tailored training sessions will also be provided to personnel with a key role in flora and fauna management.
 Specific training may include: